udidn/spring-petclinic/README.md

     2. Pulled the Spring PetClinic Docker Image from Docker Hub using a Docker client that isn't authenticated with my Docker Hub account, launched a conatiner, and verified that I can successfully access Spring PetClinic over "http://localhost:<port>"

+3. Verified that I can access the GitHub repository using web browser, when I'm signed-out

-3. Wrote this Readme file and pushed it to GitHub
+4. Wrote this Readme file and pushed it to GitHub

 ## How to Run the Project